xoxzo/blog.xoxzo.com/content/Use Cases/secondlife-xoxzo-usecase-en.md

 A comment from [SecondLife](https://www.ehaiki.jp/second/)is as below.

-_We had issues of non-delivery of email contacts with our client which is essential in our business.
+_We had issues of non-delivery of email contacts with our client which is essential in our business._

-We had been considering the better method of communication with our clients as there are many of them even not contacting us about the non-delivery of our message, although some of them would.
+_So our search has been made for the better method of communication with our clients as there are many of them even not contacting us about the non-delivery of our message, although some of them would._

-We believe SMS is a convenient method for corporations to contact their clients as about 80% of access from the client is via mobile devices.
+_We believe SMS is a convenient method for corporations to contact their clients as about 80% of access from the client in current world is made via mobile devices._

-The best attractiveness of using SMS is "more assurance of message delivery".
+_The best attractiveness of using SMS is "more assurance of message delivery"._

-We are currently building System API to auto-sending SMSs to our registered clients._
+_We are currently building System API to auto-sending SMSs to our registered clients._

 ![secondlife-logo](/images/secondlife-logo.png)

-Company Name：SecondLife
+Company Name：SecondLife<br>
-Location：Osaka, Japan
+Location：Osaka, Japan<br>
-Foundation：November, 2010
+Foundation：November, 2010<br>
 URL: https://www.ehaiki.jp/second/